Abusers, Victims and Broken Souls

 Broken souls can play two very different roles, but the important thing is that we know to recognize them so that we can help them heal.

-For instance, people who have broken souls may have been abused by their parents, they may have received a lack of affection or even indifference from their parents.
+People with broken souls have been that way since their souls were broken at an early age.
+People with broken souls may have experienced abuse at the hands of their parents, or they may have received a lack of affection or even indifference from their parents.

 Are you aware of how you want to live?

 When abuse arises in a relationship there is an abuser and a victim.
 Many people who love the victim will try to make them see the truth.
 However, they won’t open their eyes.

 Due to the neglect and abuse suffered in their childhood, broken souls have suffered much aggressive behavior.
 An insult, a slap, a hurtful word, or humiliation are examples of such behavior.

 Broken souls are not experiencing anything new, even though the the situation may be different and they may have other ways of tackling the situation.
 When they begin to realize that nothing is right, then they become scared.

 They try to cover up with made up or false stories, such as saying they fell over.
 They’re aware that what they once considered “normal” has got out of hand.
 They don’t want to continue living like this, but neither do they know how to get out of the situation.

 They feel confused, fearful, and helpless.
 Without realizing, they’ve fed the beast for a long time, and now they’ve become its prey.